Ondsel-Development/website/blog/2023-09-05/roadto1.md

 ---
 slug: the-road-to-freecad-1-0-is-shorter-than-you-think
 title: "The road to FreeCAD 1.0 is shorter than you think"
+description: "At the hackathon in Vancouver, FreeCAD team members formalized major roadmap items for v1.0 released.
+Let's talk about respective challenges."
 authors:
   - name: Brad Collette
     title: Ondsel Core Team